frontenddogma/web-development-glossary/manuscript/c.md

 Class variable
 : Any variable declared with the `static` modifier of which a single copy exists, regardless of how many instances of the class there are.&nbsp;[†](#w-class-variable)

+Classless Inter-Domain Routing
+: A method for allocating IP addresses and for IP routing.
+The Internet Engineering Task Force (IETF) introduced CIDR in 1993 to replace the previous classful network addressing architecture on the Internet.
+The goal of CIDR was to slow the growth of routing tables on routers across the Internet, and to help slow the rapid exhaustion of IPv4 addresses.&nbsp;[†](#w-cidr)

 Clearfix
 : A name for a variety of float-clearing techniques that may (when CSS only) or may not (as with relying on presentational helper classes) meet development best practices. ℹ︎&nbsp;[is.gd/ywDpA3](https://www.sitepoint.com/clearing-floats-overview-different-clearfix-methods/)